Coal, iron ore crunch boosts stake sales in Asia mines

 "Slowly but surely, deals will get done, though at the smaller end of the spectrum....
 But it's way too uncertain for big mining M&A to happen right now," said the unidentified Hong Kong-based mining banker.

-(Additional reporting by Janeman Latul in JAKARTA, Saeed Azhar in SINGAPORE, and Khettiya Jittapong in BANGKOK; Editing by Neil Fullick)
+(Additional reporting by Janeman Latul in JAKARTA, Saeed Azhar in SINGAPORE, and Khettiya Jittapong in BANGKOK and Denny Thomas in HONG KONG; Editing by Neil Fullick)